windytan/redsea/README.md

 ## Installation

-You will need git, the [liquid-dsp][liquid-dsp] library, libsndfile, and GNU autotools.
-On macOS (OSX) you will also need XCode command-line tools (`xcode-select --install`).
+These commands should be run in the terminal.
+Don't type the `$` in the beginning.

+1. Install the prerequisites.
+On Ubuntu:

+        $ sudo apt install git build-essential autoconf libsndfile1-dev libliquid-dev

+Or on macOS (OSX) using Homebrew:

+        $ brew install autoconf libsndfile liquid-dsp
+        $ xcode-select --install

-1. Clone the repository (unless you downloaded a release zip file):
+2. Clone the repository (unless you downloaded a release zip file):

         $ git clone https://github.com/windytan/redsea.git
         $ cd redsea

-2. Compile redsea:
+3. Compile redsea:

         $ ./autogen.sh && ./configure && make

-3. Install:
+4. Install:

         $ make install